- Latin America

 Los Potreros is a 6,500 acre working cattle estancia dating back to 1573.
 It lies at the top of the Sierras Chicas, in the Córdoba region of Argentina.

 During a stay at Los Potreros you are welcomed by the Anglo-Argentine owners whose family have lived on the estancia for four generations.
-Having taken paying guests since the 1940’s, Los Potreros has since fostered a reputation for personalised service and friendly atmosphere – perfect for an authentic estancia holiday.
+Having taken guests since the 1940’s, Los Potreros has since fostered a reputation for personalised service and friendly atmosphere.
+It’s perfect for an authentic estancia holiday.

 Explore the varied terrain and landscapes on horseback; from rocky outcrops, hills, valleys and woodland.
-You might visit local churches during an out-ride, stop for a dip in a natural rock pool or ride out with the gauchos to bring in the young horses to protect them from puma.
-On another day you could help move and count cattle, try your hand at lassoing and polo or watch the horse-trainer at work.
+You might visit local churches during an out-ride; stop for a dip in a natural rock pool or ride out with the gauchos to bring in the young horses to protect them from puma.
+On another day you could help move and count cattle, try your hand at lassoing or polo.

-The hills, lowland meadows and woodlands surrounding the estancia make for beautiful riding country, but are also home to wild boar, deer and diverse bird life from diminutive hummingbirds to impressive condors.
+The hills, lowland meadows and woodlands surrounding the estancia make for beautiful riding country.
+They are also home to wild boar, deer and diverse bird life from diminutive hummingbirds to impressive condors.

 The pace of the rides is varied.
-Sometimes you are on tricky steep, rocky paths, sometimes on tracks, sometimes on grassy open hill tops, sometimes on dirt roads.
-For experienced riders there are normally opportunities to canter each day either on the top of the ridges, on the tracks or dirt roads, but most of the riding is at a moderate pace.
+Sometimes you are on tricky, steep, rocky paths, sometimes on tracks, sometimes on grassy open hill tops or on dirt roads.
+For experienced riders there are opportunities to canter most days; either on the top of the ridges, on the tracks or dirt roads, but most of the riding is at a moderate pace.

 The tack is mainly English (ex-British army saddles and polo saddles) with sheepskins over the saddles.
 The riding is gaucho-style; relaxed with a loose rein contact.
 The horses respond to neck-reining.

-Polo is normally played once a week on the estancia (minimum age of 12).
+Polo is normally played once a week on the estancia (minimum age of 12) but is subject to the ground conditions being suitable.
 These sessions involve informal tuition and a practice game.
-If you would prefer a more intensive polo experience then do consider our "Learn to Play Polo" weeks, which are scheduled on set dates in March, October and December.
+If you would prefer a more intensive polo experience then do consider our "Learn to Play Polo" weeks.
+These are usually scheduled on set dates in March, October and December.

 Accommodation is in the beautifully restored estancia house.
-There are seven individually and traditionally decorated bedrooms each with a private bathroom and wood burning stove for chilly winter nights.
+There are seven individually and traditionally decorated bedrooms; each with a private bathroom and wood burning stove for winter nights.
+For two of the bedrooms (in the Dolls' House) the bathroom is private to the room but not en suite.

 Food and wine is a key part of the Los Potreros experience; meals are taken as a group and are very sociable affairs.
 Dishes are European and Argentinean in style and include home reared organic beef, local chicken and pork, pasta and free range eggs.
 Locally grown vegetables and fruits are served, often from the estancia's garden, along with local cheese, freshly baked bread and cakes.
 Every meal is accompanied by one or two salad or vegetable dishes and fresh fruit is available at all times.
 A traditional Argentine 'asado' (barbeque) is a real highlight for many.

 The estancia is open from July to the end of April.
 There are no set arrival days so you can stay for as long as you wish.
-The minimum stay is three nights (five nights over Easter Christmas and New Year).
+The minimum stay is three nights (minimum five night stay between 15 December and 8 January).
 We recommend a stay of at least seven nights.

 Sample Itinerary for Estancia Los Potreros